dyninst/dyninst/docs/proccontrol/overview.rst

 :cpp:func:`Process::postIRPC` or :cpp:func:`Thread::postIRPC`.
 ``Process::postIRPC`` selects a thread to post the iRPC to.
-Multiple iRPCs can be posted to the same thread, but only one iRPC will run at a time—subsequent iRPCs will be queued and run after the preceding iRPC completes.
+Multiple iRPCs can be posted to the same thread, but only one iRPC will run at a time-subsequent iRPCs will be queued and run after the preceding iRPC completes.
 If multiple iRPCs are posted to different threads in a multi-threaded process, then they may run in parallel.